Cuenca, Ecuador

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

-"Through the internet we found a person whom totally misrepresented the rental market, however not knowing we were taken advantage of," wrote one member in Cuenca.
+"Through the internet we found a person whom totally misrepresented the rental market, however not knowing we were taken advantage of," commented one expat who made the move to Cuenca.

 "One way to find a place to live in Cuenca is to look through online listings.
 Some popular sites include local classifieds, such as Encuentra24, and global rental sites like idealista and craigslist.
 Additionally, you can find locals willing to rent out apartments on Facebook Marketplace and Instagram.
 If you prefer a more traditional approach, you can ask friends or family if they know of any vacancies, or if they know someone else who is.
-Lastly, you can search in person by canvassing certain neighborhoods or checking out "se renta" (for rent) signs posted around the city," explained one expat living in Cuenca, Ecuador, Ecuador.
+Lastly, you can search in person by canvassing certain neighborhoods or checking out "se renta" (for rent) signs posted around the city," remarked one expat living in Cuenca, Ecuador, Ecuador.

 What is a typical expat home or apartment like in Cuenca?